Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 # Preface
 Overclocking is about pushing hardware and silicon out of their comfort zone in pursuit of performance.
 Overclocking is inheritantly dangerous, it's just the amount you're willing to risk.

-It's not as bad as it sounds to be honest, sure, you're risking your hardware, but you're very likely to become thermally limited or even power limited before you're at the point of putting in absurd voltages and frying your hardware.
+It's not as bad as it sounds to be honest.
+Sure, you're risking your hardware, but you're very likely to become thermally limited or even power limited before you're at the point of putting in absurd voltages and frying your hardware.
 With all the software and hardware safeguards you're probably fine.

 With that out of the way, how do you overclock your AMD GPU?

 # Prequisites
 You need an AMD Radeon GPU, that's obvious.
 I'm not going to cover overclocking ancient ATI cards, nor the Polaris and Vegas.
 If you're here for instructions for those cards, you'll have to look elsewhere.

 Specifically, I'm going to focus on the RDNA cards, which is the RX 5000 series and above.
-The instructions for all the RDNA cards is identical, so you don't have to worry about generation specific
+The instructions for all the RDNA cards is identical, so you don't have to worry about generation specific instructions.

 Now, you'll also need some required software, and they're as follows: